 \section{Results}

-We assessed the performance of four GOKU-net variants in reconstruction and forecasting tasks.
-These variants included both single and multiple shooting methods, used with or without the attention mechanism.
+We evaluated the performance of four GOKU-net variants across both reconstruction and forecast tasks.
+These variants encompass single and multiple shooting methods, either with or without the use of the attention mechanism.
 Comparisons were made with three baseline models, namely LSTM, Latent ODEs, and a naïve predictor.

-All models were trained only on the reconstruction task, while forecasts were generated using those trained models during the evaluation stage.
-The prediction error was measured by the root mean square error (RMSE) between the target ground truth and the reconstruction or forecast, as appropriate.
-The errors were averaged over the input dimensions and over the time interval and normalized with respect to the input.
-The shaded areas represent standard errors from different trainings with multiple random seeds.
+All models were exclusively trained on the reconstruction task and their forecasts were generated during the evaluation stage.
+The prediction error was quantified using the normalized root mean square error (NRMSE) between the target ground truth and either the reconstruction or the forecast.